anirranjan/techviews-api/README.md

 ## Future Plans

-- My Aim to support a variety of smartphones, gaming consoles, and laptops in effort to assist buyers during the holiday season
+- My goal is to support a variety of smartphones, gaming consoles, and laptops in effort to assist buyers during the holiday season